Package 'crossvalidation'

 Title: Generic cross-validation functions

-Description: Generic functions for cross-validation of Statistical/Machine Learning models
+Description: The packages provides generic functions for cross-validation of Statistical/Machine Learning models, including forecasting models.

 Authors: T. Moudiki